Macklin Street SurgeryTel: 01332 340 381

 Prescriptions will be ready for collection two working days after we have received your request, although sometimes the doctor will need to see you before issuing the prescription.
 All patients on repeat prescriptions need to be seen by the doctor or nurse from time to time.

-Please remember to order your prescriptions early around the Bank Holiday dates in both May and June.
+Please remember to order your prescriptions in a timely manner around the Bank Holiday dates and Christmas.

 Patients travelling outside the UK